 Shin Yiseul, our very first intern at Funding Societies, shares her greatest takeaways from her 12-week internship with us:

 Everyone dreams of finding a job they love.
 Like many other undergraduates, I spent several summer breaks in various internships, letting each experience guide me in discovering my passion.
 This phase of gaining work experience helped me develop particular interests in two areas – Enterprise Development and Financial Services.
 That was why I was exhilarated when I came across Funding Societies’ internship advertisement through NUS Career Centre newsletter.
-It was described as a FinTech platform which aims to help SMEs grow through Peer-to-Peer (P2P) lending.
-At that moment, I had no idea what P2P meant, or what exactly ‘FinTech’ was all about.
+It was described as a FinTech platform which aims to help SMEs grow through digital lending.
+At that moment, I had no idea what this meant, or what exactly ‘FinTech’ was all about.
 However, I was intrigued enough to want to delve deeper.

 My encounter with Funding Societies has been extraordinary from the very beginning.
 The interviewer and I had an equal share of time to introduce ourselves.
 Unlike other interviews where candidates are selected by the hiring manager unilaterally, the balanced two-way communication gave me opportunities to discern whether we would be great fit for each other.